 Selective herbicides can be further divided into pre-emergent and post-emergent herbicides.

-- Pre-emergent herbicides are applied to the soil, and they kill young seedlings soon after they emerge.
+- Pre-emergent herbicides are applied to the soil and kill young seedlings soon after they emerge.

 - Post-emergent herbicides are usually applied to the foliage where they are absorbed into the plant tissue.